lyxal/Keta/Patterns.md

 # Different Block Patterns
-This is a list of how patterns are evaluated within Ket (ekg)
+This is a list of how patterns are evaluated within Ket (ekg).

 Nilads: N n Ñ --> Nilads